 - 1 small (or 1/2 large) stalk celery optional

-- 6 Tbsp butter or vegan butter Earth Balance vegan butter
+- 6 Tbsp butter or vegan butter Earth Balance or Miyoko's vegan butter

 - 6-7 Tbsp white rice flour or gluten-free flour blend